AlecSteines/BoxingMMABettingCalculator/README.md

 # BoxingMMABettingCalculator

 Basic CLI application that I made during the early stages of my tech elevator bootcamp.
-I would certainly do a lot of things differently now, to the point where I've been considering making it private until I have the chance to redo it, but it was a fun project.
+Recently touched up the program and redid quite a bit.
+It's a lot less of a mess now.
+It's simple and it works.